maxmode/lambda_runtimes_performance/README.md

 3. Go to AWS console -> Code Build (region Ireland)
 4. Create a new CodeBuild job.
     - As a source - specify this repository
-    - Buildspec - specify buildspec.yml from repository
+    - Buildspec - specify buildspec.yml from the repository
     - Environment variables:
         - BASE_URL = {common url of your deployed APIs, should be in output on "sls deploy" command}
 5. Run the job